jiweix/RESTful/README.md

 # RAMEN RESTful API with MongoDB, Express and NodeJS

-Demostration of building restful API with devops techniques
+Demostration of building restful API with devops techniques.
+This demo assumes you have a running mongoDB instance.
+You could uncomment the mongodb docker configuration in vagrantfile, but I would encourage you to get a free [mlab](https://mlab.com/) account.
+Mlab offer 500MB MongoDB database for free, and it's very easy to configure.

 ## Prerequisite Installation using Vagrant